Bayern (horse): 2014: three-year-old season

 On August 27, Bayern was the favorite for the Travers Stakes at Saratoga Race Course against a field which included Belmont Stakes winner Tonalist, Kentucky Derby runner-up Commanding Curve, and Wood Memorial Stakes winner Wicked Strong, who had defeated Tonalist in the Jim Dandy Stakes.
 Bayern started quickly and set a strong pace against Tonalist but weakened badly in the stretch and was eased down by Garcia in the closing stages, finishing last of the ten runners behind the upset winner, V. E. Day.
-On September 20, Bayern ran in the Pennsylvania Derby over nine furlongs at Parx, a race which featured the return of California Chrome, running for the first time since his defeat in the Belmont.
+On September 20, Bayern ran in the Pennsylvania Derby over nine furlongs at Parx, a race that featured the return of California Chrome, running for the first time since his defeat in the Belmont.
 As in the Haskell, Bayern broke quickly and set a steady pace before picking up the pace on the final turn.
-He increased his advantage in the straight to win in by 5 3/4 lengths with a track record time of 1:46.96.
+He increased his advantage in the straight to win by 5 3/4 lengths with a track record time of 1:46.96.
 Tapiture finished second, and California Chrome was sixth.
 Baffert commented, "That was just a powerful performance...
 When Bayern runs like that, nobody's going to beat him."
-In the wake of his performance, recognizing the retirement of the successful Game On Dude just two days prior, news stories noted that Baffert's nickname for Bayern was "Little Dude", recognizing that both had a front-running style but also fared poorly when unable to control the pace from the lead.
+In the wake of his performance, recognizing the retirement of the successful Game On Dude two days prior, news stories noted that Baffert's nickname for Bayern was "Little Dude", recognizing that both had a front-running style but also fared poorly when unable to control the pace from the lead.
 Bayern came out of the race in good shape, and Baffert stated that he would contest the Breeders' Cup Classic.

 On November 1, Bayern started at odds of 6.1/1 for the 31st running of the Breeders' Cup Classic at Santa Anita Park.
-His opponents included the undefeated gelding Shared Belief, California Chrome, and Tonalist in a field which appeared dominated by three-year-olds.
+His opponents included the undefeated gelding Shared Belief, California Chrome, and Tonalist in a field that appeared dominated by three-year-olds.
 Exiting the gate, Bayern veered sharply to the left, badly hampering Shared Belief and Moreno before taking the early lead.
 He was tracked throughout the race by the British-trained Toast of New York with California Chrome close behind and maintained his advantage into the straight.
 In a closely contested three-way finish, Bayern prevailed by a nose from Toast of New York and a neck from third-place California Chrome.
 Next to finish were Shared Belief, Tonalist, and Candy Boy, meaning that the first six places were filled by three-year-olds.
 The racecourse stewards conducted an inquiry into the interference caused by Bayern at the start but allowed the result to stand.
 After the race, Garcia said, "It's an amazing feeling, a dream come true...
 We let him run, and if anything happens, you make adjustments.
 In this race, he broke really good and I took advantage.
 I was pretty sure that I didn't do anything.
 In racing, these things happen."